fenago/data-science/lab_guides/Lab_14.md

 ![](./images/B15019_14_35.jpg)

-Caption: Sample data frame

-What we will do next is sample some data points with the same shape as the data frame we created.

-Let\'s sample some data points from a normal distribution that has mean `0` and standard deviation of `0.1`.
-We touched briefly on normal distributions in *Lab 3, Binary Classification.* A normal distribution has two parameters.
-The first one is the mean, which is the average of all the data in the distribution, and the second one is standard deviation, which is a measure of how spread out the data points are.

 By assuming a mean and standard deviation, we will be able to draw samples from a normal distribution using the